yuqiii-wang/KnowledgeNotes/languages/java/containers.md

 }
 ```

-### Map vs HashMap
+### Map, HashMap, HashTable and ConcurrentHashMap

-### HashMap, HashTable and ConcurrentHashMap
+* `Map` is the interface of java map collection.

-HashMap is non-synchronized and not thread-safe, can't be shared between many threads without proper mutex,
+* `HashMap` is the most common implementation of `Map`.

-whereas Hashtable is synchronized, thread-safe and can be shared with many threads.
+HashMap is non-synchronized and not thread-safe, can't be shared between many threads without proper mutex.

-HashMap allows one null key and multiple null values whereas Hashtable doesn't allow any null key or value.
+* `Hashtable` is synchronized, thread-safe and can be shared with many threads.

-HashMap is generally preferred over HashTable if thread synchronization is not needed.
+`Hashtable` is legacy code, not recommended (use `ConcurrentHashMap` for synchronized and thread-safe map scenarios).

 ```java
 // Java program to demonstrate